 This is a programmable robot that uses Arduino microcontroller technology, enabling you to develop an autonomous robot.
 This robot comes with example code so you're able to run the robot once assembled.
 Another option we offer is an RC controller to be able to drive this robot manually.
 If you select one of the RC controllers, download the arduino code for RC override from the

 IG32 Mecanum Vectoring Robot Chassis.
 All the electrical connectors, wires, etc. and hardware needed to get you started.

-- Mecanum wheels and hubs.
+5V switching regulator board.
+Mecanum wheels and hubs.
 (Qty 4 ea).

 IG32 12V 104RPM gear motors.
 (Qty 4)(different motors can be selected in the options below).

 PWM Motor Controller 3A 12-55V (Qty 4).
 One per motor.

 An upper deck. (if you don't want the upper deck, you can remove it in the options below).

 Unassembled, Manual included.
 Or you can select full assembly and we will assemble and test it for you and include a sample program loaded onto the Arduino.